entity-toolkit/nttiny/README.md

 ### Note on `freetype`

 On some of the hidpi monitors using freetype for font rasterization may improve the text quality.
-For that it is advised to compile the code together with the freetype library (included as a submodule).
-To disable this behavior set `COMPILE_FREETYPE=n` during compilation.
+To enable/disable this behavior set `COMPILE_FREETYPE=y/n` during compilation (set to `n` by default).